fishglitch/bookBuddy_ReactApp/README.md

 2/20/25 updated the following:

+- Project board for bookbuddy: https://github.com/users/fishglitch/projects/3/views/3
+- removed console.logs
-Project board for bookbuddy: https://github.com/users/fishglitch/projects/3/views/3 removed console.logs updated /:id to books/:id added try/catch blocks in api.js
+- updated /:id to books/:id
+- added try/catch blocks in api.js
-will not be able to submit on time for review, but self note: will configure search functionality so that the bar does not show up on other path views, if pressed "enter", the search results come up onto another route.
+- will not be able to submit on time for review, but self note: will configure search functionality so that the bar does not show up on other path views, if pressed "enter", the search results come up onto another route.

+- created a .gitignore file and removed node modules folder remotely git rm -r --cached node_modules git commit -m "Removed node_modules from tracking" git check-ignore -v node_modules/